-- One or more congenital anomalies - Neurodevelopmental disorder including developmental delay - Unexplained epilepsy2-3 - A phenotype suggestive of a genetic etiology that does not correspond to a specific condition for which genetic testing is available4-9 - A suspected genetic condition that has a high degree of genetic heterogeneity
+- One or more congenital anomalies1 - Neurodevelopmental disorder including developmental delay1 - Unexplained epilepsy2-3 - A phenotype suggestive of a genetic etiology that does not correspond to a specific condition for which genetic testing is available4-9 - A suspected genetic condition that has a high degree of genetic heterogeneity10

 Clinical genome sequencing simultaneously evaluates both the protein-coding and non-coding regions of the human nuclear genome, allowing for the potential detection of characterized/pathogenic variants in regions that are not assessed by exome sequencing (ES).
 The protein-coding regions represent ~20,000 genes and account for approximately 2% of all human genetic material.
 The non-coding regions include promoter, intronic, and untranslated regions.
-While much of the data generated from sequencing the genome is not well understood at this time, GS may provide more reliable coverage of the exonic regions.12-13 GS has lower depth of coverage on average compared to ES, but more positions are covered to adequate depth for accurate variant calling.
+While much of the data generated from sequencing the genome is not well understood at this time, GS may provide more reliable coverage of the exonic regions.
+12-13 GS has lower depth of coverage on average compared to ES, but more positions are covered to adequate depth for accurate variant calling.

-For GenomeSeqDx, an individual's nuclear genome sequence is filtered against published reference sequences, and compared to other sequenced family members, population databases, control sequences, and the GeneDx internal database to reveal potentially reportable variants.
-The affected individual's sequence is then evaluated using gene-phenotype associations, in conjunction with multiple resources including gnomAD, OMIM, PubMed, and ClinVar.
-Sequence changes of interest are interpreted according to the American College of Medical Genetics and Genomics (ACMG) guidelines.
-A report is issued with clinically relevant variants, which may include sequencing nucleotide variants (SNV), copy number variants (CNV) greater than 1 kb, uniparental disomy (when parents are submitted), homozygous loss of exon 8 in the SMNI gene, and repeat expansions in select genes that are associated with the patient's reported phenotype.
+For GenomeSeqDx, an individual's nuclear genome sequence is filtered against published reference sequences, and compared to other sequenced family members, population databases, and control sequences to reveal potentially reportable variants.
+The affected individual's sequence is then evaluated using a phenotype-driven approach that includes Human Phenotype Ontology and Human Gene Mutation Database gene-phenotype associations, in conjunction with multiple resources including gnomAD, OMIM, PubMed, and ClinVar.14 Sequence changes of interest are interpreted according to the American College of Medical Genetics and Genomics guidelines.15

-Genome sequencing identifies a causal variant in approximately 30-57% of probands, with a higher yield when both parents are included and have strict clinical inclusion criteria.4-10
+Genome sequencing identifies a causal variant in approximately 30-57% of probands, with a higher yield for cases that specifically include both parents and have strict clinical inclusion criteria.4-10